scieloorg/ioisis/README.md

 * The last line of a single record must finish with a `\x0a`.

-That's the behavior of `iso.LineSplitRestreamed`, which "wraps" the record structure to give this "line splitting" behavior.
+That's the behavior of `iso.LineSplitRestreamed`, which "wraps" internally the record structure to give this "line splitting" behavior, but that can be avoided by setting the `line_len` to `None` or zero when creating a custom record struct.

 #### Parsing/building data with meaningful line breaking characters